musajajorge/popPyramid/README.md

 <img src="imgs/ex4.png" width="100%" />

-### Use the departmental dataset with centroids in a map with ggplot2
+### Percentage pyramid of Peru's population, year 2021

+Modifying the position of the values in the bars and the labels of the X and Y axes.

 ``` r
 df <- popPyramid::popPER